georgesterpu/tennis_news/_posts/2023-05-01-may_day_tournament.md

 image: assets/images/posts/2023-05-01/img1.jpeg
 ---

-Congratulations to Moira for winning the mini tournament organised on the 1st of May.
+Congratulations to Maire O'Meara Grootveld for winning the mini tournament organised on the 1st of May.
 The event was organised by William Foot.

 More photos from the event below.